Zoos and Aquariums in New Jersey

 Bronx Zoo (Bronx, NY)

 The presence of over 6,000 animal species at this Bronx destination makes visiting feel like taking a trip into the wild.
 From adorable baby doll sheep, giraffes, and fennec foxes to exotic Indian gharials, Malayan tapirs, and king cobras, visitors can encounter creatures from around the world.
 Plus, those looking to get even closer to the animals can schedule an in-person “Wild Encounter” with animals such as giraffes, cheetahs, sloths, and penguins.
-The zoo also offers virtual “meet & greet” events and encounters with various animals.
 Apart from experiencing wildlife, visitors can bring out their own inner forest dwellers by hopping on the tree’s treetop adventure course or zip lining across the Bronx River.
 The Bronx Zoo also works to save wildlife along with the Wildlife Conservation Society.

 Central Park Zoo (New York, NY)

-With a variety of exhibits and experiences (some of which are temporarily unavailable due to COVID), the Central Park Zoo offers opportunities for learning and fun for all ages.
-This facility— located within the scenic Central Park Zoo— transports guests to the Polar Circle, the temperate forests of Asia, and the rainforest.
+With a variety of exhibits and experiences, the Central Park Zoo offers opportunities for learning and fun for all ages.
+This facility—located within the scenic Central Park Zoo— transports guests to the Polar Circle, the temperate forests of Asia, and the rainforest.
 The zoo also houses a group of rescued grizzly bears at Treena’s Overlook, as well as snow leopards and sea lions, the latter of which can be viewed from both above and below the water’s surface.
 Little animal lovers can even take a trip to the Tisch Children’s Zoo.

 Maritime Aquarium (Norwalk, CT)